dqrkk/FCSC_2023/web/Salty_Authentication/README.md

 Searching for 'fnv164 collisions' on google, we find a site explaining that it is possible to generate collisions in hashes if the comparison between the 2 hashes uses == to compare them.

-It uses the trick that for PHP a string formated lkie '0+e[0-9]+' is evaluated as 0.
+It uses the trick that for PHP a string formated like '0+e[0-9]+' is evaluated as 0.

 So '0e1' == '00e2' == '0' == 0